denniswon/agenthalo/docs/services.md

 ## Example Services

-For complete examples, refer to existing services in the `alphaswarm/services/` directory.
+For complete examples, refer to existing services in the `newtonswarm/services/` directory.

 ## Support

 Need help?
 Check our [Discord](https://discord.gg/theoriq-dev) or open an issue on GitHub.

-Remember: Services are critical infrastructure components of AlphaSwarm.
+Remember: Services are critical infrastructure components of NewtonSwarm.
 Well-designed services ensure reliable and scalable system operation.